Patel Brothers

-Patel Brothers, Inc. (doing business as Patel Brothers) is an Indian-American supermarket chain based in Hanover Park, Illinois.
-Patel Brothers is the world’s largest supermarket chain serving the Indian diaspora, with 57 locations in 19 U.S. states—primarily located in the New Jersey/New York Metropolitan Area, due to its large Indian population, and with the East Windsor/Monroe Township, New Jersey location representing the world’s largest and busiest Indian grocery store outside India.
-Patel Brothers offers online shopping for the contiguous US through its website, which is fulfilled by its Hanover Park location.
-The chain was founded by brothers Mafat and Tulsi Patel and is operated by Mafat's sons, Swetal and Rakesh Patel.
+Patel Brothers, Inc. (doing business as Patel Brothers) is an Indian-American supermarket chain based in the United States.
+Patel Brothers is the world’s largest supermarket chain serving the Indian diaspora, with 52 locations in 20 U.S. states—primarily located in the Eastern United States, due to its large Indian population and geographical supply chain constraints, and with the East Windsor/Monroe Township, New Jersey location representing the world’s largest and busiest Indian grocery store outside India.
+As of 2024, Patel Brothers has six more stores planned in the next two years.
+The chain was founded in Chicago by brothers Mafat and Tulsi Patel and is operated by three generations of family since its inception.

 History

-Mafat lived in Bhandu, a small village in Gujarat along with his brother Tulsi before coming to Indiana University for an MBA in 1968.
-After finishing his business degree, he moved to Chicago to work as an engineer at Jefferson Electrical Co.
-Mafat found that Indian groceries were expensive and scarce in Chicago, which inspired him to start a grocery store.
-The first Patel Brothers store opened on Devon Street in 1974, and was operated jointly by Mafat, Tulsi and his wife Aruna, the latter two of which had immigrated from India to help with the store.
+Mafat lived in Bhandu, a small village in Gujarat along with his younger brother Tulsi and other family members before attending Youngstown State University for a Masters in Engineering in 1968.
+After finishing his business degree, he moved from Ohio to Chicago to work as an engineer at Jefferson Electrical Co.
+Mafat found that Indian groceries were very expensive and scarce in Chicago, which inspired him to start a grocery store.
+The first Patel Brothers store opened on Devon Avenue in 1974, and was operated jointly by Mafat, Tulsi and his wife Aruna, the latter two of which had immigrated from India to help with the store.

-As of 2017, Patel Brothers has grown into a US$140 million chain of stores.
-As of 2022 on Devon Avenue in Chicago, where their first grocery store opened and remains, other shops are also part of the Patel Brothers chain: Air Tours Inc., a travel agency; Sahil, a clothing boutique meant for Indian weddings (another location in Iselin, NJ); and Annapurna Simply Vegetarian restaurant.
-Their former Devon Avenue businesses that closed between 2017 and 2021 included Patel's Café; Mysore Woodlands restaurant; and Patel Bros.
-Handicrafts and Utensils, which sold religious memorabilia and trinkets.

-Patel Brothers maintains its trademarks under PB Brands LLC, which include Dakshin, an Indian restaurant with locations in the Chicago suburbs of Schaumburg and Naperville, Illinois.
+As of 2022, the store on Devon Avenue in Chicago, has been remodeled and operating as their original flagship store.
+Patel Brothers maintains its trademarks under PB Brands LLC.